-In future work, the mechanism of automatically setting the parameters used in the proposal method will be investigated, automatic verification of the PC by using a mobile device will be tested, and various applications of presence-detection using the proposal method will be studied.
+In future work, the mechanism of automatically setting the parameters of the proposal method in line with user's circumference environment will be investigated, automatic verification of the PC by using a mobile device will be tested, and various applications of presence-detection using the proposal method will be studied.
 In addition, the advanced inquiry method described in section 3.1 (another proposed method) will be experimentally evaluated.